 The skin and tissues of the body strive to remain at a constant temperature despite the fluctuations of the external temperatures.
 Regulation is by the circulating blood removing heat from the working cells.
 This excess energy is transported to the surface of the skin where it is exposed to the environment.

 Heat loss occurs in five ways: conduction, convection, evaporation, radiation and respiration.
 We will concern ourselves only with the conduction, evaporation and respiration of body heat while in the cold weight room.
 Respiration will play a role in heat loss if we are breathing heavily during our squats and deadlifts.

-The head being about "8% of the total body surface can lose as much as 30 to 40%" of the total heat loss."
+The head is about "8% of the total body surface can lose as much as 30 to 40%" of the total heat loss."
 This is a substantial amount of heat loss, and if we are to continue to exercise in an effective manner, it must be stopped.
 Clothing is one line of defence against the cold.
 Clothing, however, derives its insulation from the dead air that surrounds each fibre, so adding more layers of clothing adds more dead air space around your body.
 The clothing keeps the dead air close to the skin and prevents it from circulating away.
 "The thicker the zone of trapped air next to the skin, the more effective the insulation."(USAF 1985)

 What you should wear